Viscount Hereford: History

 The titles descended from father to son until the death of his grandson, the seventh Viscount, in 1683.
 This Viscount died at the age of nine and was succeeded by his younger brother, the eighth Viscount.
 He died childless at an early age and was succeeded by his second cousin once removed, the ninth Viscount.
 He was the great-grandson of Sir George Devereux, brother of the fifth Viscount, and had served as Member of Parliament for Montgomery prior to his succession in 1700.
 He was Lord-Lieutenant of Montgomeryshire 1711–14.

 His son, the 10th Viscount, represented Montgomery in Parliament for over 20 years until his succession in 1740.
 He died without male issue and was succeeded by his kinsman, the 11th Viscount.
 He was a great-great grandson of Sir George Devereux mentioned.

 Lord Hereford was succeeded by his eldest son, the 12th Viscount.
-He was childless and on his death in 1783 the titles passed to his younger brother, the 13th Viscount, who moved the principal Welsh seat of the viscountcy from Montgomeryshire to Pencoyd in Brecknockshire.
+He was childless and on his death in 1783 the titles passed to his younger brother, the 13th Viscount, who moved the principal Welsh seat of the viscountcy from Montgomeryshire to Pencoyd in Herefordshire.
 He was succeeded by his son, the 14th Viscount.
 He was a Tory politician and served under the Duke of Wellington as Captain of the Honourable Band of Gentlemen Pensioners from 1828 to 1830 and under Sir Robert Peel as Captain of the Honourable Corps of Gentlemen-at-Arms from 1834 to 1835.

 The 15th Viscount, the Reverend Robert, was an Hon.
 Canon of Durham.
 Then Robert Devereux, 16th Viscount Hereford succeeded in 1855; educated at Eton College and at Royal Military College, Sandhurst; he was a Justice of the peace, & Deputy lieutenant for Brecon, & JP for Hereford & Radnor.
 From 1924, the 17th Viscount resided at Hampton Court, Herefordshire, which was sold by his grandson, the 18th Viscount, in 1972.
 The 18th Viscount instead chose to make his home at Haseley Court, Oxfordshire, which he relinquished in 1982, when he settled at Lyford Cay, near Nassau, in the Bahamas.

 The titles are held by the 19th Viscount, who succeeded his father in 2004.

 The Devereux baronetcy, of Castle Bromwich in the County of Warwick, was created in the Baronetage of England in 1611 for the Hon.
 Edward Devereux, seated at Castle Bromwich Hall, landowner and the fourth son of the first Viscount Hereford.
 He had briefly served Tamworth in the House of Commons.
 His eldest son succeeded his first cousin twice removed downwards as fifth Viscount Hereford in 1646.

 The viscountcy of Hereford is the senior viscountcy in the Peerage of England.
 The Viscount Hereford is also the only one of the English Viscounts who does not hold a higher title.